cuspaceflight/bamboo/README.md

 ## Tools for cooling system modelling
 - Add a regenerative cooling jacket to the engine.
 - Add a refractory (e.g. a graphite insert) into the engine.
+- Specify your own coolant and exhaust gas transport properties.
 - Steady state heating simulations for cooling jackets on their own, or cooling jackets with refractories.
 - Transient and steady state stress analysis tools.